How Milk Bar’s Christina Tosi is bringing unabashed indulgence to grocery store aisles

 March 2020 may have been the time that people needed Milk Bar the most.
 A little more than a year ago, confined to our homes and uncertain of the future, many of us sought comfort in rich, buttery treats.

 As Milk Bar’s brick-and-mortar locations closed down with COVID-19 restrictions, the omni-channel vision that the company had worked towards for several years suddenly became more relevant than ever.
-After all, when you can’t physically be with someone on a birthday or graduation, why not send them a variety pack of Milk Bar cookies in a cute pink-and-white tin?
-Or a pack of birthday-cake truffles to enjoy for the next week?
+After all, when you can’t physically be with someone on a birthday or graduation, why not send them a variety pack of Milk Bar cookies in a cute pink and white tin?
+Or a pack of birthday cake truffles to enjoy for the next week?
 Demand grew for the company’s celebratory gifts and care package-style offerings.

 Tosi, meanwhile, connected with people stuck at home and craving comfort by hosting a Milk Bar Bake Club on Instagram Live every day from March through July of 2020.
 Each day she whipped up new treats, posting ingredients on her page the day prior to allow viewers to cook alongside her.
 The series eventually turned into an ongoing weekly show with prizes for fans.
 “I make a ton more [food] than I ever did before.
 Bake Club is sort of R&D with what I have in my pantry,” she says over the sound of clanging pots in the background of our call.

 Tosi is Milk Bar’s best spokesperson: infectiously enthusiastic, charismatic, and approachable.
 It also helps that she’s rail thin with perfect skin, suggesting that her brand of high-calorie, high-fat indulgence doesn’t have consequences.
 (Although Tosi insists that eating insane quantities of sugar doesn’t make her break her out, this writer can’t say the same after several days of eating cookies for breakfast.)
 Her frenetic energy and relentless optimism may be familiar to some readers who have seen her star turns on Netflix’s Chef’s Table and Fox’s MasterChef and MasterChef Junior.
-When we speak in May, less than two months after she welcomed a baby daughter with restaurateur husband Will Guidara, Tosi is busy testing recipes for baked goods for her cafés to be released in the fall.
+When we speak in May, less than two months after she welcomed a baby daughter with restaurateur husband Will Guidara, Tosi is busy testing recipes for baked goods for her cafes to be released in the fall.
 “I’m working on a maple cake that uses maple syrup in the actual sponge and I want to see if it’s possible.
 We’re going for fall vibes, a kind of cinnamon-doughnut vibe,” she tells me.
 “We would never actually sell doughnuts, though, so it would be a doughnut through the lens of a cookie or a cake or a pie.”

 As Milk Bar was responding to the pandemic by building up its website and national delivery capabilities, it was also plotting an even bigger expansion into grocery stores.
 Milk Bar’s decade-in-the-making CPG launch had been planned for April 2020, but was pushed back when COVID-19 hit.
 Instead, the company introduced a test run of products in Whole Foods that month.
 When it received an enthusiastic response from customers, it moved forward with a bigger launch in the fall.
 (But not before quickly redesigning its packaging to stand out better on shelves.)
-In October, it debuted a full line of soft-bake cookies in flavors like pancake and chocolate confetti, along with its refrigerated truffle crumb cakes, which include strawberry shortcake and chocolate pretzel flavors.
+In October, it debuted a full line of soft-bake cookies in flavors like “pancake” and “chocolate confetti,” along with its refrigerated truffle crumb cakes, which include strawberry shortcake and chocolate pretzel flavors.
 The products rolled into Target and Whole Foods nationwide, as well as other chains, including ShopRite, Giant, and Gelson’s.

 Milk Bar’s grocery expansion fulfills a longtime dream for Tosi.
 While she trained at the French Culinary Institute (after studying math in college) and first started Milk Bar as an appendage of David Chang’s Momofuku restaurant, she learned to bake at home, using inexpensive ingredients from the grocery store.
-Now, she’s come full circle.
-“There is no greater compliment [to me] than being in the aisles of a grocery store, because that’s where I fell in love with food,” she says.
+Now, she’s come full-circle.
+“There is no greater compliment [to me] than being in the aisles of a grocery store, because that’s where I fell in love with food.” she says.

 Bringing Milk Bar to the masses